 Fears of a high-end hardware slowdown caused by year 2000-inspired system `freezes' became reality recently when industry bell-wether IBM stunned observers with server sales far below already lowered analyst expectations.

 IBM's warning that Y2K was also likely to affect hardware sales for the next two quarters resulted in its stock getting hammered.
-Shares closed at 91 on Thursday 21st after the announcement, down 16, or 15 per cent.
+Shares closed at $91 on October 21 after the announcement, down 15 per cent.

 IBM's S/390 sales decline was double what Milunovich had predicted for the quarter.
-It was also greater than the 30 per cent decline from last year projected by David Floyer, an analyst at mainframe consultancy Impact IT in San Francisco.
+It was also greater than the 30 per cent decline from last year projected by David Floyer, an analyst at mainframe consultancy Impact IT.

 Freezes weren't the only Y2K-related reason that large-system customers didn't buy as many systems as expected.
 Some companies are still absorbing the extra capacity they purchased for Y2K testing, said IBM chief financial officer Douglas Maine.

-The critical nature of applications that run on mainframes and on specialised servers like the AS/400 had always made it unlikely that users would want to tinker with hardware upgrades in the fourth quarter, said Joseph Ferlazzo, an analyst at Technology Business.
+The critical nature of applications that run on mainframes and on specialised servers like the AS/400 had always made it unlikely that users would want to tinker with hardware upgrades in Q4, said Joseph Ferlazzo, an analyst at Technology Business.

-Many companies, such as Sears, Roebuck and Co. and Merrill Lynch, enacted similar year 2000 "lockdowns" that began on or around October 1.
-"We've put a deep freeze" on deploying any new applications from October 1 until early January, said Douglas Paige, vice president of the information technology division at American Re.
+Many companies have enacted similar year 2000 `lockdowns' that began on or around October 1. `We've put a deep freeze' on deploying any new applications from October 1 until early January, said Douglas Paige, vice president of the information technology division at American Re.
 But like other companies, American Re isn't putting the brakes on developing new systems, only on rolling them out, noted Paige.